Overview of requirements for TMIET and MIET membership.

 If your supporter is not a member with designatory letters FIET, MIET or TMIET then the IET will write to them explaining the requirements for designatory letters.
 Your supporter will need to decide whether you are a suitable applicant for this membership category and complete and return the supporter inquiry form to confirm your eligibility.

 The IET will wait for your supporter's response before assessing your application.
-If your supporter has not responded within four weeks, the IET will write to them.
-After another four weeks, if no response has been received, you will be asked to supply new supporter details.
+If your supporter has not responded within two weeks, the IET will contact them again.
+After another two weeks, if no response has been received, you will be asked to supply new supporter details.

-If your supporter does not support your application, the IET will request alternative supporter details from you.
+If your supporter does not support your application, or we feel further verification is required to complete our assessment, the IET will request additional supporter details from you.

 In all cases, if new supporter details are not provided within four weeks, your application to become a Member with designatory letters will be placed on hold and you will be assigned the Associate category of membership.